rabishrestha/NepaliCalendar/README.md

 * Generate an Array of CalendarDay[6,7] for given (Year, Month) B.S.

 ### Installation
-NepaliCalendar requires .NET Core 2.0 +.
+NepaliCalendar is build on .NET Standard 2.0 so is compaitable to .NET Core 2.0 + or .NetFramework.
 Install it using the Nuget Manager.

 ### Class & Methods available
 The package has one structure: